CS2613-FA23/explorationactivity2-tmngr/Overview.md

 const app = express()
 ```

-These first two lines are respectively used to improt Express for use in the .js file and to create an express server instance with the given name "app"
+These first two lines are respectively used to improt Express for use in the .js file and to create an express server instance with the given name "app".

 Third line is used to make port as an variable which is not necessary but it makes user to follow and new people to understand easier.